 - Last Stage: Rewiring Your Defense Mechanism

-Episode Introduction: Journey to Healthy Love
+The 4 Stages of The Journey to Healthy Love

 There are four stages of the wiser journey to healthy love.
 Every one of those stages builds on the last.
 Everyone heals our lives and helps us move much more directly to the kind of healthy love that we’re dreaming of.
 Stay tuned to the Deeper Dating Podcast to learn about these four stages, and see where you are within those stages.